1. Blog

 What Is Software Supply Chain Security?

 Nobody is building their product entirely from scratch anymore.
 Custom code might be written for unique features or proprietary systems (like Apple’s iOS operating system), but the building blocks of most software are reused across the industry.
-Modern software is made up of a mix of proprietary code, third-party libraries, open-source components, and vendor solutions.
-It’s how streaming services integrate payment gateways like Stripe and it’s behind the SMS notifications you receive when your account is charged (triggered by platforms like Twilio).
+Modern software is a mix of proprietary code, third-party libraries, open-source components, and vendor solutions.
+It’s how streaming services integrate payment gateways like Stripe, and SMS notifications are sent to your account (triggered by platforms like Twilio).

 Modern software products are a patchwork of inventions, so as a default, you rely on the integrity of someone else’s development, maintenance, and security.
-However, you don’t have to wait for an inevitable breach somewhere outside of your sphere of influence.
-Set up defences by vetting vendors and having safeguards against other’s possible mistakes or relapses.
+However, you don’t have to wait for an inevitable breach outside your sphere of influence.
+You can set up defenses by vetting vendors and safeguarding against their mistakes or relapses.
 These strategies amount to your software supply chain security.

 Why Make Software Supply Chain Security a Priority?

 A weak link in your software chain can topple everything.
 Software supply chain security is like locking a house.
-You might invest in an expensive smart lock on the front and back doors, but forget to shut the bathroom window, and there’s still an entry point for intruders.
-In the same way, even delaying a software update can let in a virus that spreads through the whole digital system.
+You might invest in an expensive smart lock on the front and back doors, but forget to shut the bathroom window, which becomes an entry point for intruders.
+Similarly, delaying a software update can allow a virus to infiltrate and spread across the whole digital system.

-The MOVEit Transfer tool, widely used for securely sharing sensitive files, became the target of a significant supply chain attack in June 2023.
-The breach impacted 620+ organizations, including companies like the BBC and British Airways.
-The frontline, in this case MOVEit, needs to do the utmost to prevent attacks, as should the rest of the army, meaning their users.
+For example, the MOVEit Transfer tool, widely used for securely sharing sensitive files, became the target of a significant supply chain attack in June 2023.
+The breach impacted 620+ organizations, including the BBC and British Airways.
+The frontline of defense, in this case, MOVEit, must do the utmost to prevent attacks, as should the rest of the army, meaning their users.

 How to Set up Your Software Supply Chain Security?

-Every supply chain component needs to be tracked, verified, and secured to avoid weak spots.
+Every supply chain component must be tracked, verified, and secured to avoid weak spots.
 Consider the following practices for your software supply chain security.

-• Automated code reviews are faster and more consistent than manual code reviews.
-Modern cars use sensors to constantly monitor engine performance, tire pressure, and other factors.
-The vehicle’s diagnostic system alerts you to potential issues long before you would notice them manually.
-When your lines of code are surpassing the thousands, automated reviews are way more appealing.
+• Automated code reviews are faster and more consistent than manual code reviews, much like how modern cars use sensors to monitor engine performance and alert you to issues long before you notice them manually.
+When dealing with thousands of lines of code, automated reviews are essential for efficiency.

 • Vendor audits make sure your partners are up to scratch.
-Third-party software is like subcontracting parts of your house build.
+Third-party software is like subcontracting parts to build a car.
 You should quiz vendors on how they handle sensitive data (proper encryption, data storage, access control procedures, compliance with GDPR or HIPAA).

 • Software Bill of Materials (SBOM) documents every software component, from open-source libraries to third-party plugins.
 With an SBOM, you can trace every piece of code back to its origin, so when a vulnerability is discovered, you’ll know exactly where it is and how to fix it.